 Clawbacks are commonly used by subscription-based organizations.
 They’re an organization’s safeguard against high customer turnover over longer contract periods or for product sales made through complex channel setups, where information about the final sale to end customers is slow in coming or reversals are reported long after the initial commission event.
 For example, if a customer agrees to a yearly subscription, but cancels after one quarter, the sales rep who was part of the deal will be forced to return the commission payout.
 This strategy will motivate sales reps to focus on building long-term customers who genuinely require your services instead of trying to merely bring in every customer.
 However, aggressive clawback strategies can split a rep’s focus across both hunting and farming responsibilities.
 If this is a common occurrence, then other strategies (e.g., commission ramping) might be more effective.

 No sales compensation plan is entirely foolproof, and it’s definitely beneficial for your organization to re-evaluate throughout the sales year.
 This approach will allow you to adjust your sales program if your sales goals are not being met.
 Be sure your sales compensation software gives you the ability to roll out plan changes quickly and easily.
 Remember to plan your reviews in advance and work with all key stakeholders involved.
 This approach ensures you are frequently taking the pulse of your sales organization and whether your behavior-modifying sales programs are effective.

 More from our SPM Strategies series

 This is the second article in our Sales Performance Management Strategies series, provided by beqom consulting partner Intangent.
-You can read the first in the series, Preparing for Success in the New Year, and look forward to the next installment in the coming month.
+You can read the first in the series, Preparing for Success in the New Year.